hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-08-01-ai-human-human.md

 # Rewarding pro-social behavior

 Currently, the social awareness of agents is limited to "single-user" interactions.
-This does not reflect the true nature of human relationships, which often involve group conversation and contextual identities.
-Therefore, we ought to consider what it means for an agent to be embedded within communities and what new modes of social interaction are possible beyond a vacuous chat interface without clear social incentive.
-If executed correctly, agents, as mediative figures, can strive to negotiate on behalf of multiple subjective viewpoints -- potentially reducing sycophancy and successfully navigating real-life social interactions.
+This does not reflect the true nature of human relationships, which often involve groups of people (communities) and contextual identities.
+I believe that one potential solution is to design agents that are embedded within communities and what modes of social interaction can occur away from a chat interface.
+Agents, as mediative figures, can strive to negotiate on behalf of multiple subjective viewpoints -- potentially reducing sycophancy and successfully navigating real-life social interactions.

 On a technical level, there is a lack of infrastructure for supporting communication formats beyond the chat interface.
 Existing work has attempted to adapt pre-existing conversational assistants, but there is a lack of reinforcement learning infrastructure for developing multi-user, group-oriented communication.